thePrintLabs/PressRoom-Docs/README.md

 ## Introducing PressRoom

 PressRoom turns WordPress into a multiple channel publishing platform.
-It is being developed around a vision for digital publishing that we see growing and struggling with the available technologies.
+It is being developed around a vision for digital publishing that we see growing and struggling with the available technologies

 Everything in PressRoom is structured around the concept of **Editorial Projects**; they are containers for an unlimited number of **Editions**, which, in turn, are containers for any kind of content that you can already add and manage in WordPress.